zbluebugz/various-user-scripts/README.md

 # Various userscripts

-Most of these userscripts are created via request in reddit
+Most of these userscripts are created via requests in reddit